JOFLIX/stunning-enigma/README.md

 # Sweet
 This is  a personal blogging website where you can create and share your opinions and other users can read and comment on them.
 # Author
 Joflix Ooko
 # Date
 12/08/2019

 # Detailled Description
 ***** Language(s) / Technology *** :
   * Python3.6 for scripting
-  * PQSQL for database
+  * PSQL for database
   * Quote API for displaying quotes
-  * MD Bootstrap library for desigining
+  * MD Bootstrap library for designing
   * HTML for markup
   * CSS for Cascading
 # Versioning
-  * Due to bugs, this is the second versioning =, an imporovement of stunning-enigma v1
+  * Due to bugs, this is the second versioning =, an improvement of stunning-enigma v1

  # Development

  ***For developers, the following can be done ***:
  1. git clone this repo using this command
  ```
  $ git clone https://github.com/JOFLIX/stunning-enigma.git